Return to our central privacy information

 We use your information collected from the website to personalise your repeat visits to our website, and to help us understand what works and what doesn't on our website.
 We'll use information you submit through our contact forms and other ways of giving feedback to help you with your specific issues.

-Under the GDPR we must establish a legal basis for processing your personal data and let you know what this is.
+Under the UK GDPR we must establish a legal basis for processing your personal data and let you know what this is.
 It is in the University's legitimate interest to process your personal data for the outline above.
 This processing shouldn't impact on you negatively and is necessary for our website to function correctly.

 Who do we share it with?